Article - Insurance

 (2) approves the classification and formula made by the Commissioner under subsection (b) of this section.

-(e) (1) The Commissioner shall mail to each member or subscriber at the last address of record with the insurer a notice that:
+(e) (1) The Commissioner shall mail, or send by electronic means in accordance with § 2–116 of this article, to each member or subscriber at the last address of record with the insurer a notice that:

 (i) states the amount of the assessment to be paid by the member or subscriber;